 Assessment Related RequirementsN/A

 A dissertation proposal is to be lodged by four weeks prior to the start of the first semester (GEN PRAC 7016 A).
-This will be directed and approved by a supervisor, and it will be about 750-1000 words describing the research question, the chief scholarly elements in the field of study, and nominating a principal supervisor.
+It will be about 750-1000 words describing the research question, the chief scholarly elements in the field of study, and nominating a principal supervisor.

-In the second half of the first semester of enrolment in GEN PRAC 7016 A, students will present a seminar (up to 15 minutes plus questions) regarding their research, demonstrating awareness of the relevant literature and ability to justify the proposed research.
+In the second half of the first semester of enrolment (GEN PRAC 7016 A), students will present a seminar (up to 15 minutes plus questions) regarding their research, demonstrating awareness of the relevant literature and ability to justify the proposed research.

 Feedback from the seminar may be useful in preparation of the Literature Review (approximately 4,000 words) for the Research Dissertation.

 By the end of enrolment in GEN PRAC 7016B students are required to submit a research thesis in the form of a paper suitable for submission to a peer-reviewed journal plus a candidate statement which includes a contribution statement, the instructions to authors for the targeted journal (including stipulated word limits), a short statement locating the study in the field of counselling and psychotherapy, and description of preceding work if this is part of a larger study.
 Subject to the targeted journal, the word count for the dissertation itself should be between 2,500 and 7,000 words.
 Guidance regarding the preparation of a manuscript for submission to a journal will be provided during the regularly scheduled supervision sessions, and standards for assessment will be provided.

 The dissertation will be examined by two examiners, who will normally be members of academic staff of the University, or affiliated academic titleholders, and who are most likely to be familiar with the student’s research topic and/or methodology.
 The grading matrix will be provided via MyUni.